titaneric/date-repetition/README.md

     - Airbnb coding style
     - ES6 Generator feature
     - Better class design
-    - fundamental Jest for unit test
+    - Fundamental Jest for unit test
     - Travis for CI/CD
     - Wrap a npm package
     - Some elementary knowledge for webpack, babel and npm